-This vintage favorite is frugal but delicious.
+This vintage chipped beef on toast with peas is frugal but delicious.
 Sometimes the best recipes are born out of necessity and this one is a really quick and comforting dinner.
 SOS is on the table in less than 15 minutes!

 This classic dinner recipe is still a favorite of my grandma’s.
 I would imagine if your parents or grandparents were from a certain era, they know about it too.

 Some people may have their own little twists they like to put on it, mine is the addition of peas.
 Though mushrooms would be great too.

 It is a great cheap and easy meal that is quick to get on the table.
 Served up some creamed beef on toast for a tasty blast from the past.